 As for pictures, who wouldn’t want to skip across their bathroom floor to the shower and feel like they’re on the yellow (ok cream colored) brick road?

 I also worked feverishly on the walls this weekend (which is to say, Sunday, because we’re back to 6 day work weeks) at about 9 pm Sunday night I threw my brush down in exasperation because the bathroom walls weren’t turning out quite right… Then Billy came over and said he loved the walls (I was not convinced) But I took a look at them yesterday in the daylight, and I actually think they might turn out alright… I only wish I had finished them on Sunday now.
 You can kind of see the swirls in this picture, but it’s hard to catch on camera.

-(The technique I used for painting is described here LINK, if you’re interested.
-I’m not a pro or anything, just a diva with a paintbrush.)
+(The technique I used for painting is described here, if you’re interested.
+I’m not a pro or anything, just a girl with a paintbrush.)

 And what could be more charming (and indulgent)in this bathroom than claw feet, I ask?

 And a cozy little throne tucked under an archway.

 And in keeping with the vintage but indulgent theme, I love the wall mounted faucets (although I may need to put a little tile up there) and the freestanding cabinet with a vessel sink.
 (That’s part of the stained glass sitting in the sink, which is why it looks so colorful).

 The cabinet was $100 from pier one, painted and tiled on top with a cut-out for the drain.